awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

    1. If you haven't yet [linked your provisioning repository to AWS Proton](ag-create-repo.md), choose **New repository**, choose one of the repository providers, and then, for **CodeStar connection**, choose one of your connections\.
 **Note**
-If you don't yet have a connection to the relevant repository provider account, choose **Add a new CodeStar connection**, complete the connection creation process, and then choose the refresh button next to the **CodeStar connection** menu\.
+If you don't yet have a connection to the relevant repository provider account, choose **Add a new CodeStar connection**\.
+Then, create a connection, and then choose the refresh button next to the **CodeStar connection** menu\.
 You should now be able to choose your new connection in the menu\.

       If you've already linked your repository to AWS Proton, choose **Existing repository**\.